Treatment Effect Estimation with Efficient Data Aggregation: Proofs

 We turn to deriving a feasible value for the observed Fisher information matrix in order to estimate the variance of the carved estimator.
 To this end, the limiting value for the probability of selection in Proposition \ref{conv:log:partition} gives rise to an approximate log-partition function in terms of $\eta_0= \Sigma_k\gamma_0$, the natural parameters in the asymptotic distribution of the refitted least squares estimation after conditioning on the selection event.

 Letting observe that the approximate log-partition function based on Proposition \ref{conv:log:partition} is given by:

 The last display is derived by reparameterizing $a_{N_k} \widetilde\gamma = \sqrt{N_k}\gamma$, $a_{N_k} \widetilde{z} = \sqrt{N_k}z$.
-Call the approximate log-partition function in \eqref{approx:part} $\mathcal{P}_{N_k}(\eta)$.
-The fact that maximizing the approximate likelihood function based on the (approximate) log-partition function $\mathcal{P}_{N_k}(\eta)$ gives us the carved estimator yields an operational expression for the observed Fisher information matrix next.
-We plug in the sample estimate for the unknown covariance $\Sigma_k$ in the expression \eqref{approx:part} to estimate the value of the observed Fisher information matrix.
+Denote by $\mathcal{P}_{N_k}(\eta)$ the approximate log-partition function in the last display, which we use to obtain an operational expression for the observed Fisher information matrix next.
+We plug in the sample estimate for the unknown covariance $\Sigma_k$ to estimate the value of the observed Fisher information matrix.
 Proposition \ref{Fisher:info} outlines the derivation of this estimator.
 The symbol $e_1$ in the claim denotes a $q_k + s$ dimensional block diagonal matrix, where the first $s$-dimensional matrix along the diagonal is the identity matrix with $s$ columns and the second $q_k$-dimensional matrix is a matrix of all zeros.

 \begin{proposition} Based on the approximate value for the log-partition function in \eqref{approx:part}, the inverse of the observed Fisher information matrix assumes the following expression:

 \end{proposition}